pliptor/tiny-dnn/README.md

 The advertized performance by the upstream is 98.8%.
 The current performace in this fork is 99.1% 99.2% is ready to be commited.

-The figure below is an example of a plot for simulation resutls.
+The figure below is an example of a plot for simulation results.
 It shows the number of correct classifications out of 10000 tests as the network gets trained.

 <img src="https://cloud.githubusercontent.com/assets/23116478/22905779/7b05721e-f1f6-11e6-83a2-a7474d7a1d41.png">